What is life insurance?

 - If your circumstances change, then you may be able to make changes to your level term policy

 - If you or your family need to claim, you’ll speak to a Samaritans-trained claims officer at Legal & General’s UK call centre and be assigned a designated member of the team.

 - If you’re not instantly accepted, you'll be given 90 days' accidental death benefit while your application is assessed (terms and conditions apply)

 Add Critical Illness Cover

 Before you apply

 You should know that life insurance isn’t a savings or investment product and has no cash value unless a valid claim is made.
 It's your responsibility to make sure your policy is right for you, so if you need any advice then you should get in touch with a financial advisor.
-Please read the Policy Summary before you apply.
+Please read the Policy Summary [PDF 113KB] before you apply.

 Life insurance explained